mayconfmelo/min-book/docs/themes.md

 )
 ```

 # Create a Theme
 Creating a theme should be quite easy by just following these steps:

 **1. Write Typst functions in a file:** There are four predefined functions used
 for theme customization, and one function for customizing the `#horizontalrule`
 command.
 If any of these functions are omitted, it will be necessary to inherit
-them from another theme by importing.
+them from another theme by importing it.

 ```typst
 #import "@preview/min-book:1.3.0": themes